International Finance

 Why the basis exists

-• Balance-sheet constraints: Banks need capital to intermediate FX swaps.
-Basel III leverage ratios limit supply.
+• Balance-sheet constraints: Banks need scarce balance-sheet capacity to intermediate FX swaps.
+Basel III leverage-ratio rules can limit supply.

-• Funding stress: Dollar shortage forces foreign banks to pay a premium for synthetic USD (GFC, COVID).
+• Funding stress: Dollar shortages can force foreign institutions to pay a premium for synthetic USD funding, as during the GFC and COVID stress periods.

-• Regulatory costs: Quarter-end window-dressing creates predictable spikes.
+• Regulatory/reporting costs: Quarter-end leverage-ratio and balance-sheet reporting can create predictable spikes.

-• Segmentation: Not all market participants can arbitrage freely (insurance companies, central banks).
+• Segmentation: Not all market participants can arbitrage freely, including some insurers, central banks, and real-money investors.

-For the firm: The basis is a risk signal.
-When it widens, hedging costs rise.
+For the firm: The basis is a hedging-cost and funding-risk signal.
+When the relevant basis moves against the firm, hedging costs rise.

 Summary